 When the immediate crisis subsides, managing increased costs and the demand caused by COVID-19 will be a priority to help ensure sustainable adults and children's services.

-There is no lead time for this.
-The end-users of social care will continue to need to be supported and, with increasing economic hardship for many families, demand for both children's and adult services is likely to increase.
+The end-users of social care will continue to need to be supported and demand for both children's and adult services is likely to increase.

-CIPFA, Social Care Institute for Excellence (SCIE) and Peopletoo - three leading organisations in our own fields - have come together to offer the social care sector a unique level of expertise and experience in one place through a social care health check and advisory service.
+CIPFA, Social Care Institute for Excellence (SCIE) and Peopletoo - three leading organisations in their own fields - have come together to offer the social care sector a unique level of expertise in one place through a social care health check and advisory service.

-First step to finding out more about the social care health check, download our Building Sustainable Social Care leaflet [PDF, 129 KB].
-Once you have had a read why not give our team a call or drop us a line below.
+To find out more about the social care health check, download our Building Sustainable Social Care brochure [PDF, 129 KB].
+If you have any more questions, you can call or email the team using the contact details below.